-ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are tested to see how well they work.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
+Use the menu to see other pages.

 What are clinical trials?

 Doctors and scientists are always looking for better ways to care for children with a Wilms tumor.
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-Wilms tumor is one of the best examples of the impact of clinical trials on finding the best treatment approaches to improve outcomes and avoid side effects.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

-Many clinical trials are focused on new treatments, evaluating whether a new treatment is safe, effective, and possibly better than the current (standard) treatment.
+Clinical trials are used for all types and stages of Wilms tumor.
+Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of existing treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

-There are also clinical trials that study new ways to ease symptoms and side effects during treatment and managing the late effects that may occur after treatment.
-Talk with your child's doctor about clinical trials regarding side effects.
+Some clinical trials study new ways to relieve symptoms and side effects during treatment.
+Others study ways to manage the late effects that may happen a long time after treatment.
+Talk with your child's doctor about clinical trials for symptoms and side effects.

 Deciding to join a clinical trial

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
-The use of placebos in cancer clinical trials in this way is rare overall and not done at all in childhood cancer research.
+You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 Patient safety and informed consent